NY deli wins ruling to keep 'heart attack' alive

-NEW YORK In the battle of the "latke" versus the cheeseburger, a federal judge has let it be known that the two cannot be confused.
+NEW YORK, July 6 In the battle of the "latke" versus the cheeseburger, a federal judge has let it be known that the two cannot be confused.

 A famed New York City kosher deli beat back a challenge from the Heart Attack Grill of Las Vegas over its naming of cardiac-themed concoctions.